 Schreiner, Charles F. A History of the Bishops of the Diocese of Olympia: The Episcopal Church in Western Washington.
 [Seattle]: Diocese of Olympia, 1986.

 A Short History of Budd Inlet.
-Olympia: Thurston County Historic Commission, 1992. (link broken, file not found – contact us if you have information on how to retrieve this document!)
+Olympia: Thurston County Historic Commission, 1992.
+Captured to this website from the Wayback Machine.

 Smith, Larry (ed.)
 How the West Was Once; A History of West Olympia, by Larry Smith’s Eighth Grade English Classes, Jefferson Junior High School Olympia, Jefferson Junior High, 1974.

 Steele, E. N. The Rise and Decline of the Olympia Oyster.
-Elma, Wash., Fulco Publications, 1957.
+Elma, Wash., Fulco Publications, 1957, link to the Internet Archives.

 Simmons, Katharine N. “The Cultural Beginnings of Olympia, Washington, 1850-1865.”
 M.A.
 Thesis, Washington State College, 1948.